slub/ocrd_kitodo/README.md

 ### OCR-D models

-For practical workflows, you first have to install models for various processors on the OCR-D Controller.
+For practical workflows, you finally have to install models for various processors on the OCR-D Controller.
 Since all processor resources are mounted under the `CONTROLLER_MODELS` volume, resources will persist and thus only have to be installed once.

-Installation could be done by downloading the respective files into the filesystem (see `make prepare`), or dynamically:
+Installation could be done by downloading the respective files into the filesystem (see `make prepare`), or dynamically via the OCR-D Resource Manager:

 1. Start interactive shell on the Controller.